Kat9-123/Elite/README.md

 The game is very loosely based on the original Elite.
 Everything was made by me except for the really low level console interactions.

 All of the assets were also created by me.
-The sprites were made in Slate, the models were made in Blender, the sound effects were made in SFXR and the music was made in MuseScore.
+The sprites were made in Slate, the models in Blender, the sound effects in SFXR and the music in MuseScore.

 It isn't really a game, it's more like a tech-demo.